ericfortis/mockaton/README.md

   - slow to build assets

 ### Time Travel
-If you commit the mocks in the repo, when bisecting a bug, you don’t have to sync the frontend with many backend repos.
-Similarly, it allows for checking out long-lived branches with old API contracts.
+If you commit the mocks to your repo, it’s straightforward to bisect bugs and checking out long-lived branches.
+In other words, you don’t have to downgrade backends to old API contracts or databases.

 ### Deterministic Standalone Demo Server
 Perhaps you need to demo your app, but the ideal flow is too complex to